theLockesmith/home-manager/README.md

 --daemon                Passes --daemon to NixOS installer (default) --no-daemon             Passes --no-daemon to NixOS installer

 --no-backup             Installer backs up dotfiles in your home directory by default.
-Use this flag to disable backups of dotfiles.
+Use this flag to disable backups of dotfiles. *It is not advised to use this flag the first time you run this.
 ```

 ## Run the installer